acend/container-basics-training/content/en/docs/03/_index.md

 The docker exec command needs either the ID or NAME of the container.
 Additionally, at the end, an executable.
 {{% /alert %}}

-In this example it's `bash` as we want to do something interactively in the container.
+In this example, it's `bash` as we want to do something interactively in the container.

 Once the command is executed you should see this:

 `root@7cb31f821233:/#`

 {{% alert title="Note" color="primary" %}}
-Every time you connect yourself to a container you will always be the user that was defined as user in the Dockerfile.
+Every time you connect yourself to a container you will always be the user that was defined in the Dockerfile.
 {{% /alert %}}

 Now that we are connected let's find out if the MariaDB is working...